lukaszliniewicz/whisperX_silero/README.md

-This fork of WhisperX supports Silero VAD instead of pyannotate.
-It does work, and seems to perform better than pyannotate, but I haven't tested it extensively.
+This fork of WhisperX supports Silero VAD instead of pyannote.
+It does work, and seems to perform better than pyannote, but I haven't tested it extensively.

 <h1 align="center">WhisperX</h1>